Foundation Course

 Learning Outcomes

 • You will be given 16 weeks to complete the course once enrolled.
-Please ensure you are able to meet this deadline before purchasing the the course.
+Please ensure you are able to meet this deadline before purchasing the course.

 • Much of the course is self-marking and this should enable to you feel confident as you move through the course content.